skia4delphi/skia4delphi/README.md

 ![enabling-project](Assets/Documents/enabling_project_dark.png)

 Skipping this step, your application startup will get a "runtime error".

-Note: You don't need to do this step in package projects.
+Note: You don't need to do this step in package projects that use our units.
 This step is exclusive for application projects.